 Most lakes have a minimum size for fish to be harvested.
 Some, but not all, have a maximum size.

 We believe strongly in the idea of preserving bigger fish as these have immense importance maintaining population and, in particular for predators, to preserve biodiversity.
 We therefore only harvest fish of a certain size.

 With a few exceptions, we use barbless hooks and take care in releasing fish with as little harm as entirely possible.

 In addition, during fishing and some transport scenarios we don't use them at all instead relying on a GPS controlled electric 24V 80lbs thrust Xi5 trolling motor.
-Apart from an extremely low impact on environment this motor hardly makes any noise.
+Apart from a low impact on environment this motor hardly makes any noise at all.